-This paper compares the asymptotic behaviour of a heavy-tailed bivariate density with the asymptotic behaviour of the meta density with light-tailed marginals.
+This paper compares the asymptotic behaviour of a heavy-tailed density with the asymptotic behaviour of the associated\vadjust{\goodbreak} meta density with light-tailed margins.
 Small changes in the heavy-tailed density, changes which have no influence on its asymptotic behaviour, may lead to significant changes in the asymptotic behaviour of the meta distribution.
 We show that regular partitions for the heavy-tailed distribution and for the light-tailed meta distribution are incommensurate.
 The atoms at the diagonals in the light-tailed distribution fill up the quadrants for the heavy-tailed distribution; atoms at the axes in the heavy-tailed distribution fill up the four segments between the diagonals for the light-tailed distributions.
-Section~\ref{sdom2} shows how equivalent distributions in the one world give rise to different asymptotic behaviour in the other.
+Section~\ref{sdom2} shows how equivalent distributions in one space give rise to different asymptotic behaviour in the other.

-In our approach the asymptotic behaviour in both worlds is investigated by rescaling.
-In the heavy-tailed world one obtains a limiting Poisson point process whose mean measure is an excess measure $\r$ which is finite outside centered disks in the plane; in the light-tailed world the sample clouds converge onto a star-shaped limit set $E$.
-The only relation between $\r$ and $E$ is the parameter $\l$.
+In our approach, the asymptotic behaviour in both spaces is investigated by rescaling.
+In the heavy-tailed world one obtains a limiting Poisson point process whose mean measure is an excess measure $\rdd$ which is finite outside centered disks in the plane; in the light-tailed world the sample clouds converge onto a star-shaped limit set $E$.
+In the standard set-up the only relation between $\rdd$ and $E$ is the parameter $\lft$.
 This parameter describes the rate of decrease of the heavy-tailed marginal distributions; it also is one of the two parameters which determine the shape of the limit set $E$.
-The measure $\r$ describes the asymptotics for extreme order statistics; the set $E$ for the intermediate ones.
-In Section~\ref{sdom3} it is shown that it is possible to manipulate the shape of the limit set $E$ without affecting the distribution of the extremes.

-There are two worlds, the heavy-tailed and the light-tailed; the bridge linking these worlds is the meta transformation that (in our approach) maps heavy-tailed distributions into light-tailed distributions.
-Coordinatewise multivariate extreme value theory with its concepts of max-stable laws and exponent measures is able to cross the bridge, and to describe the asymptotic theory of the two worlds in a unified way.
-The exponent measures of the heavy-tailed world are linked to the light-tailed world by a coordinatewise exponential transformation.

-A closer look reveals a different universe.
-The two worlds exist side by side like the two sides of a sheet of paper, each having its own picture.
-On the one side we see a landscape; on the other the portrait of a youth.
-Closer inspection shows an avenue leading up to a mansion in the far distance in the landscape, and a youth looking out from one of the windows; in the black pupils of his eyes on the reverse side of the paper we see a reflection of the landscape.
-In Section~\ref{sbp} it is shown that it is possible to disentangle the heavy- and the light-tailed parts of a distribution by using the marginals to define biregular partitions.